 - A socket file is used when the host and protocol options are not specified, even if the port option is specified.

 - If the host, port and socket options are all given, the host and port are used.

 Any questions?
 Class dismissed.

-One comment on “Spinning the Wheel of Protocols”
+One Response to “Spinning the Wheel of Protocols”

 Leave a Reply